IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/working_with_representations.rst

 Working with Representations
 ----------------------------

-BlenderBIM provides tools to view, edit, and manage representations of IFC elements directly within Blender's interface.
+Bonsai provides tools to view, edit, and manage representations of IFC elements directly within Blender's interface.
 This section covers how to work with these representations effectively.

 Viewing Representations